JuliaGaussianProcesses/AbstractGPs.jl/docs/src/api.md

 ## FiniteGP

-AbstractGPs.jl provides the `FiniteGP` type.
+AbstractGPs provides the `FiniteGP` type.
 It represents the multivariate Gaussian induced by "indexing" into a GP `f` at a collection of points `x`, and adding independent zero-mean noise with variance `Σ`:
 ```julia
 fx = f(x, Σ)